konsiritt/torcs-1.3.7/README.md

 # **TORCS 1.3.7**
 Version of TORCS 1.3.7 with [SCR patch](https://github.com/barisdemirdelen/scr-torcs-1.3.7) and an additional patch to send the current game image to another application via shared memory.
+Together with the DVS emulator ( https://github.com/konsiritt/my_ros_dvs_emulator.git ) synthetic DVS sensory data can be generated.
+The rendered frames are saved to shared memory and processed by the ROS node.
+The resolution of the synthetic sensory data has to be adapted according to the configuration of the ROS node in the file src/libs/dvs/config_dvs.h.
+The consistency of this setting is not yet ensured between these applications.
+Additionally the TORCS game settings need to be set accordingly.
+In order to operate in high temporal precision mode the compile flag #define no_frame_loss_emulation needs to be specified in both applications consistently.
+This ensures shared memory access is managed in a way, that no frame is skipped.

 ## Installation